Energy Vault Holdings Inc. (NRGV) can excel with these strategies

-In Monday’s session, Energy Vault Holdings Inc. (NYSE:NRGV) marked $4.38 per share, down from $5.05 in the previous session.
-While Energy Vault Holdings Inc. has underperformed by -13.27%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, NRGV fell by -56.07%, with highs and lows ranging from $22.10 to $2.21, whereas the simple moving average fell by -34.19% in the last 200 days.
+The share price of Energy Vault Holdings Inc. (NYSE:NRGV) fell to $4.49 per share on Friday from $4.93.
+While Energy Vault Holdings Inc. has underperformed by -8.92%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, NRGV fell by -54.96%, with highs and lows ranging from $22.10 to $2.21, whereas the simple moving average fell by -30.58% in the last 200 days.

 Sponsored